EDUCBA

 1. Money Markets

 A money market is basically for short-term financial assets that can be turned over rapidly at a minimum cost that instruments are quickly convertible into money with the least transaction costs.
-The operations in the money market are for a duration that can be extended u-to one year and it deals in short term financial assets.
-This market is an institutional source of working capital for the companies.
-These participants of this market are commercial banks, RBI, large corporate, etc. the instruments in the money market are commercial bills, commercial paper, certificates of deposit, treasury bills, etc.
+In the money market, participants engage in operations extending up to one year and trading short-term financial assets.
+This market is an institutional source of working capital for companies.
+These market participants are commercial banks, RBI, large Corporations, etc.; the instruments in the money market are commercial bills, commercial paper, certificates of deposit, treasury bills, etc.

-This market is a decentralized market not having a centralized physical location.
-It is basically the secondary market.
-Here, the participants of the market trade with each other by using different modes of communication like electronic mode, telephone, etc. companies that are traded in the OTC market are small companies.
+This market is decentralized, not a centralized physical location.
+It is the secondary market.
+Here, the participants of the market trade with each other by using different modes of communication like electronic mode, telephone, etc. Companies that are traded in the OTC market are small.
 This market has less transparency, fewer regulations, and is inexpensive.

 3. Derivatives Market

 The derivatives market is the financial market that trades in securities that derive their value from some specified underlying asset.
-Derivatives do not have a physical existence but emerge out of the contracts between two parties.
-These underlying assets may be debentures, shares, currencies, etc. The derivative contracts’ value is determined by the market price of an underlying item.
-This market trades in derivatives which include futures and forward contracts, swaps, options, etc.
+Derivatives do not have a physical existence but emerge from the contracts between two parties.
+These underlying assets may be debentures, shares, currencies, etc. The market price of an underlying item determines the derivative contracts’ value.
+This market trades in derivatives, including futures and forward contracts, swaps, options, etc.

 4. Bonds Market

-The bond is the debt security where an investor loans the money for a specific time period and at a definite coupon rate i.e. interest rate.
+The bond is a debt security where an investor loans the money for a specific period and at an actual coupon rate, i.e., interest rate.
 These bonds include Corporate Bonds and municipal bonds from all over the world.
-All kinds of securities like bills and notes issued through the United States Treasury are sold in the bond market.
+The United States Treasury sells all kinds of securities, such as bills and notes, in the bond market.

 5. Forex Market

-The forex market is not a physical entity but is a network of communication among banks, brokers, and forex dealers.
+The forex market is not a physical entity but a communication network among banks, brokers, and dealers.
 This is the market where all kinds of currencies are traded.
 It is the highest liquid market as cash is liquid.
-It includes market dealings like spot market, forward market, etc.
+It includes market dealings like the spot market, forward market, etc.

-For example, Company XYZ Ltd. wants to raise the capital of $100,000 by the way of issuing equity in the financial market.
-The company is issuing the shares first time for the common public so it will have to issue the shares in the primary share market as in case new issues of the stocks are firstly offered then they are to be issued in the primary share market.
-Any of the subsequent tradings in the stock securities will happen in the secondary market
+For example, Company XYZ Ltd. wants to raise capital of $100,000 by issuing equity in the financial market.
+The company will issue the shares in the primary share market for the first time to the common public, offering new stock issues initially.
+Any subsequent tradings in the stock securities will happen in the secondary market.

 Advantages and Disadvantages